Gouranga-GH/b_story_gen/README.md

 - Enriches stories with weather, time, and fun facts
 - Simple, interactive Streamlit UI
 - Emoji illustrations for extra fun
-- No image generation (text and emoji only)

 ---